ironbar/orangutan/reports/04_Modeling.md

 * Increase episode duration to give time to a random object to reach the target
 * Remove the option to go backwards.

+#### More length and going backwards

+After trying with learning rate and memory without much success I have two ways of improving.
+The first one is to extend the length of the episodes so the agent has more time to reach the targets.
+The second one is to modify the code so the agent can never go backwards, which is an undesired behaviour at this step of the game.

+On a first step I increase the duration of the episodes to 500

+On a second step I have found that the variable vector_action_space_size inside the brain has a size of [3, 3].
+If I modify it to be [2, 3] that would be enough.
+Another option is make the agent ignore the moving backwards.
+I have tried to modify the agent to ignore moving backwards and it improves slighlty but not too much.
+Probably it needs to be trained that way.

+By looking at the code one option is to modify the create_discrete_action_masking_layer function on models.py.
+Another is to modify the update function of the policy that creates tha t: 500.
+I can use that mask to avoid moving backwards or even stop.
+Let's try to train an agent that always moves forward, that will reduce the search space by 1/3.

+The agent that always moves forward has problems with the borders and sometimes gets stuck on them.
+It also has some problems when catching the goals because of moving too fast.

+I have trained two new models that never go backwards.
+However it does not seem that they have learned to navigate correctly.
+It seems that adding more capacity to the network helped but not too much.

+#### RAM Usage

+I have found that certain trainings use a lot of RAM memory.
+I want to understand which parameters affect to RAM usage.

 ### Results

 I have trained the agent 006_ml_agents_first_steps with a simplified architecture and simple arenas.
 It has reached